 This clause provides an overview of 5GS functionalities and architecture to support 5G Femto deployments.

-Editor's note: The architecture and impacts will depend on the RAN WG3 output.

 The existing CAG concept defined in the clause 5.30.3 for PNI-NPN is used for 5G Femto access control.
 The Femto cell may broadcast one or multiple CAG Identifiers as specified in the clause 5.30.3 if access control is needed.
 The enhancements enable the CAG owner or an authorized administrator to control/provision subscribers to allow accessing their 5G Femto cells.